Why Your Instagram Grid Matters

 Choose 3-5 recurring content types.
 For example:

-• Educational tips (carousels)
+- Educational tips (carousels)

-• Behind-the-scenes (photos/Reels)
+- Behind-the-scenes (photos/Reels)

-• Customer testimonials (quotes)
+- Customer testimonials (quotes)

-• Product features (Reels)
+- Product features (Reels)

-• Personal/lifestyle (photos)
+- Personal/lifestyle (photos)

-Step 3: Create a visual template
+Step 3: Create visual templates

 Use Canva, Figma, or Adobe Express to build templates for each content type.
 Lock in:

-• Layout structure (where text goes, where images go)
+- Layout structure — where text goes, where images go

-• Logo or watermark placement
+- Logo or watermark placement — consistent position

 Step 4: Preview before you publish

 Use a grid preview tool to see how upcoming posts will look alongside your existing content.
-This is the single most important step โ€” it catches clashes before they go live.
+This is the single most important step — it catches visual clashes before they go live.

 Step 5: Schedule and publish in order